 Directors who are employees of the Company receive no compensation for services as directors.
 Directors who are not employees of the Company receive a director's retainer in the amount of \$6,000 per year plus \$800 for each meeting of the Board attended and \$500 for each committee meeting attended.
-In addition, each nonemployee person who is a director immediately following each annual meeting of shareholders is entitled to receive an option to purchase 5,000 shares of the Company's common stock at a price per share equal to the fair market value on that date.
+In addition, each non-employee person who is a director immediately following each annual meeting of shareholders is entitled to receive an option to purchase 5,000 shares of the Company's common stock at a price per share equal to the fair market value on that date.
 Each option has a term of ten years and becomes exercisable in full six months after the date of the grant.

-Compensation Committee Interlocks and Insider Participation in Compensation
+Compensation Committee Interlocks and Insider Participation in Compensation Decisions

-Decisions

-Fred Bauer, Chairman and C.E.O., was a member of the Company's Compensation Committee during the fiscal year ended December 31, 1995.
+Fred Bauer, Chairman and C.E.O., was a member of the Company's Compensation Committee during the fiscal year ended December 31, 1996.
 That Committee was responsible for supervising the Company's executive compensation arrangements, including the making of decisions with respect to the award of stock-based incentives for executive officers during that year.
 Mr. Bauer is not eligible for any discretionary stock-based incentive awards; rather Mr. Bauer receives an automatic annual stock option grant for 15,000 shares under the Company's Qualified Stock Option Plan.
+The Compensation Committee makes an annual recommendation to the Board of Directors with respect to Mr. Bauer's salary and bonus (without participation by Mr. Bauer), and the full Board acts on the recommendation.
 Certain transactions between Mr. Bauer and the Company are described below under Transactions With Management.